SecureApiGateway/secure-api-gateway-ob-uk/README.md

-# ForgeRock DevOps and Cloud Deployment - Open Banking Accelerator Demo
+# ForgeRock DevOps and Cloud Deployment - Secure Banking Access Toolkit (SBAT)

-This repository contains a demonstration deployment of the ForgeRock platform along with the ForgeRock Open Banking Accelerators.
-These accelerators are a set of plugins and configuration for meeting the UK Open Banking requirements, based on the [PSD2 Accelerator assets](https://github.com/ForgeRock/PSD2-Accelerators/tree/OpenBankingAccelerators).
+This repository contains a demonstration deployment of the ForgeRock platform along with the ForgeRock Secure Banking Access Toolkit.
+This toolkit is a set of plugins and configuration for meeting the UK Open Banking requirements, based on the [PSD2 Accelerator assets](https://github.com/ForgeRock/PSD2-Accelerators/tree/OpenBankingAccelerators).

 ## Read first (Environment Setup)
 - [DevOps Developer's Guide](https://backstage.forgerock.com/docs/forgeops/7/index-forgeops.html)